BernardTatin/FPGames/README.md

 # latex-common

-Common files for my LaTeX projects.
-Must be used as a [*LaTeX subtree*](https://www.atlassian.com/blog/git/alternatives-to-git-submodule-git-subtree).
+These common files for my LaTeX projects can be used as a [*LaTeX subtree*](https://www.atlassian.com/blog/git/alternatives-to-git-submodule-git-subtree).
+You also have complete [git subtrees tutorial](https://medium.com/@v/git-subtrees-a-tutorial-6ff568381844).

+You can use it as a more classical submodule.

+## using it as a subtree

 To use it, follow these commands :